MilanVlaski/issue-tracking/README.md

 11. Kako vidjeti koliko je brzo inženjer riješio problem?
 Pogledati vrijeme od kad je predao problem, do vremena kad je dao zakrpu.
  # To do
 ## Must do
-- [ ] Check what kind of event is transmitted onchange, and review the javascript code chatgpt spat out
 - [ ] Create local db and use the app a bunch with it.
-- [ ] FEAT: Change state of problem
-  - It's a dynamic dropdown (ask chatgpt the simplest way to do it)
-  - Populated with values (iterating over the enums english names)
-  - When the user selects a thing a POST request is made, through JS, if it succeeds then the value in HTML changes.
-If not, nothing happens, I suppose.
-- [ ] FEAT: Filtering based on state
-  - Add filter field, maybe a radio or select is best.
-This field should lead to a page reload most likely.
-  - Change the endpoint to take an optional query value, based on which filtering is done.
 - [ ] FEAT: Add date created to answer.
 - [ ] FEAT: See all engineers, with a count of solved problems, and option to see problems they are working on.
 - [ ] Add filtering to problems page for the engineer.
 (User's is prefiltered.)